 - Difficulty falling asleep

-Due to the variability of a concussion’s appearance, a general rule to follow is if the incident involves at least one symptom and a potential head injury, then a concussion assessment by a medical doctor would be recommended.
-After a medical evaluation by a physician, subsequent assessments can be carried out at KW Health Connection.
+Due to the variability of a concussion’s appearance, follow this general rule: if the incident involves at least one symptom and a potential head injury, then a concussion assessment by a medical doctor would be recommended.
+Additionally, after a medical evaluation by a physician, subsequent assessments can be carried out at KW Health Connection.

 For more information about concussions and concussion management, feel free to contact KW Health Connection or visit www.shiftconcussion.ca